✓ Reviewed and Fact-Checked by Dr. Jesse Ropat, PharmD, RPh, B.Sc.

 You can have too much of a good thing, and vitamin D is no exception.
 Excess vitamin D, known as vitamin D toxicity, can cause high calcium levels that result in the following side effects:

 As always, the best way to determine if a D3 and K2 supplement is right for you is by consulting a healthcare professional.
-If you want stronger bones and improved cardiovascular health, a D3 and K2 supplement is worth the try.
+If you want stronger bones and improved cardiovascular health, a D3 and K2 supplement may be worth the try.

 While a multivitamin may have its place, for most people you pay for a ton of ingredients you don’t need (and just pee out), while not getting enough of what you do need.
 A better strategy is to figure out what you need.
 Vitamin D and K are common deficiencies, which is why it often makes more sense to pick up a supplement like this.